JakobThumm/uncertainty_quantification/implementation_plan.md

               Overall coverage within 4 std: 77.41%
         ==> Model did not learn correct covariance matrices.
     - [ ] Investigate the uncertainty coverage for the 3D motion prediction in pytorch vs. Jax.
- 7. Full single-human pipeline
+ 7. Full single-human pipeline (finish set up)
     - First, find out how the current bounding box algorithm works in Marians code.
 E.g., Experiment 4.
 There, he did real-world tests, so it should include some bounding box algorithm.
     - Implement the full pipeline based on the code of Experiment 4 plus the new OOD detection.
 Everything in JAX.
+    - [ ] Train okay performing network in Jax
+    - [ ] Use that network for OOD detection
+    - [ ] Hopefully: Marian finally provides correct pytorch network
+    - [ ] Build on script for creating motion dataset to create full 3D pipeline
+    - [ ] Adapt pipeline for RGBD camera
-    - [ ] Implement motion prediction model that takes uncertainty as input
+    - [ ] Write batched evaluation script that evaluates pose estimation
+      - [ ] 2D pose estimation, MPJPE, coverage
+      - [ ] 3D pose estimation, MPJPE, coverage
+      - [ ] OOD detection evaluation
-    - [ ] Write script that performs pose estimation with uncertainty + motion prediction with uncertainty with input from pose estimation
+    - [ ] Write batched evaluation script that evaluates motion prediction
+      - [ ] From ground truth measurements, MPJPE, coverage, per-action data
+      - [ ] From estimated pose dataset, Write batched evaluation script that evaluates
+      - [ ] OOD detection evaluation
+    - [ ] Write bash script that runs all evaluations sequentially
  8. Extend to multi-human
     - Write code to detect all humans in the scene.
     - We want to